FindMySchool LogoFindMySchool

 The main barrier is admission itself; securing a place is the puzzle rather than thriving once inside.

 Yes.
 Ofsted rated the school Outstanding in every area in July 2023.
-KS2 results consistently exceed England averages: 95% met expected standards in reading, writing, and mathematics (England average: 62%).
-The school ranks 606th nationally and 7th in Camden for primary achievement (FindMySchool rankings).
+KS2 results remain strong: 80% met expected standards in reading, writing, and mathematics, with 10% achieving the higher standard.
+The school ranks 2,052nd nationally for primary academic performance and 10th in Camden overall (FindMySchool rankings).

 This is a state school with no tuition fees.
 Families pay for optional extras (school trips, music lessons, school uniform) and may contribute to school fund-raising.
 Nursery care (for ages 3-4) is available; fees are set by the school and government-funded early years entitlements may apply.
 Contact the school for current nursery charges.